Ryuggo/Ryuggo/README.md

 - 🌱 I’m currently learning React, GraphQL, Entity Framework and discord.js
 - 👯 I’m looking to improve myself as much as one can
-- 🥅 2023 Goals: Start my own indie project & Update my progress on social media
+- 🥅 2024 Goals: Make multiple game tools to help devs to launch their game faster
 - 🎲 Fun fact: I love to draw and play dnd & video games

 ---